taojinsheng123/learngit/readme.txt

 git is powerful
 git 1
 git 2
-Creating a new branch is quick AND simple.
+Creating a new branch is quick AND simple.-feature1